Providores And Tapa Room, W1U 4RX

 - 109 Marylebone High Street, W1U 4RX

-A restaurant with an unusual New Zealand-Asian fusion theme to the food, on Marylebone High Street.
+The Providores And Tapa Room was a restaurant with an unusual New Zealand-Asian fusion theme to the food, on Marylebone High Street.
+It closed down at the end of July 2019.

 There are two dining rooms at this restaurant.
 The downstairs one is the Tapa Room (not a reference to tapas, although they do have some smaller dishes), which is not bookable, crammed with tables, and fairly noisy at the best of times.
 Upstairs is the Providores, which is the fancy dining room, both bookable and more serene (though the prices reflect this).
 All the food on the menu is quite extensively described, and sounds overly fussy, though the effect is far from this.